atsign-foundation/docs.atsign.com/content/docs/sdk/flutter/at_client_manager.md

 AtClientManager.getInstance().setCurrentAtSign('@alice', 'wavi', <preference>);
 ```

  The setCurrentAtSign method accepts the following arguments: currentAtSign, namespace and the preferences.
-The currentAtsign argument accepts an atsign , namespace accepts the namespace of the app and the preference accepts AtClientPreference value which we are going to discuss next.
+The currentAtsign argument accepts an atSign , namespace accepts the namespace of the app and the preference accepts AtClientPreference value which we are going to discuss next.

 After Initializing you are ready to make calls of client methods and services.
 The AtClientManager Instance has a getter atClient which returns an instance of AtClient.